MicrosoftDocs/microsoft-academic-services/academic-services/graph/tutorial-azure-search-reference-parsing.md

 ## Define functions to extract MAG data

-In prerequisite [Set up Azure Data Lake Analytics](get-started-setup-azure-data-lake-analytics.md), you added the Azure Storage (AS) created for MAG provision as a data source for the Azure Data Lake Analytics service (ADLA).
+In prerequisite [Set up an Azure Data Lake Analytics](get-started-setup-azure-data-lake-analytics.md), you added the Azure Storage (AS) created for MAG provision as a data source for the Azure Data Lake Analytics service (ADLA).
 In this section, you submit an ADLA job to create functions extracting MAG data from Azure Storage (AS).

 Follow instructions in [Define MAG functions](define-mag-function.md).